-23000 à -1492

 The Beatniks

-However, a whole section of youth felt overwhelmed and lost and could no longer find their bearings in the affluent society of the post-war United States.
-In the 1950s and 1960s, these young people gathered in San Francisco around the emblematic figure of Jack Kerouac and his novel On the Road, published in 1957, but also Allen Ginsberg and William Burroughs, all three supported by the great publisher and owner of City Lights Bookstore, Lawrence Ferlinghetti.
-Allen Ginsberg describes the desperation of his generation in his work Howl.
+However, a whole section of young people felt overwhelmed and lost, no longer finding their bearings in the affluent society of post-war America.
+In the 1950s and 1960s, these young people gathered in San Francisco around the emblematic figure of Jack Kerouac and his novel On the Road, published in 1957, as well as Allen Ginsberg and William Burroughs, all three supported by the great publisher and owner of City Lights Bookstore, Lawrence Ferlinghetti.
+Allen Ginsberg describes the despair of his generation in his Howl.
 Considered obscene, the poem was banned by the American censors.
-But Ferlinghetti defies the law and publishes the poem.
-A historic trial was launched against the publisher and the writer: the Howl Trial of 1957.
-Numerous demonstrations took place in San Francisco and in the Bay Area to protest against the censorship.
-The court agrees to withdraw the trial: it is an unprecedented victory.
+But Ferlinghetti defied the law and published the poem.
+A historic lawsuit was launched against the publisher and the writer: the 1957 Howl Trial.
+Numerous demonstrations took place in San Francisco and the Bay Area to protest the censorship.
+The court agrees to withdraw the trial: an unprecedented victory.

 1967